IoT

 Topic Rules

-It is also possible to use advanced features like SQL queries for IoT topic rules.
+It is possible to use actions with SQL queries for IoT Topic Rules.

 For example, you can use the CreateTopicRule